 They were still there, watching and waiting.
 I glared at the woman; then remembered that she’d asked me a question; she’d offered to help, and I hadn’t replied.
 I was horrified to realise that it was me, not her, who was being rude.

-‘Sorry, I don’t think that you’ll be able to help, but thanks for the offer,’ I apologised to the woman.
+‘Sorry, I don’t think that you’ll be able to help, but thank you very much for the offer,’ I told the woman apologetically.
 ‘My son’s orange juice carton has leaked and his lunch is ruined.’

 ‘Lunch?’
 The young woman looked worried.
 Her children simply continued to watch me.
 ‘Isn’t lunch provided?
 I thought that lunch was provided.’